wazuh/wazuh-documentation/source/user-manual/manager/wazuh-cluster.rst

 ^^^^^^^^^^^^^^^
 Wazuh clusters function through the use of the following two daemons:

-- **wazuh-clusterd** synchronizes the managers in the cluster and outputs a logfile to ``logs/cluster.log``.
+- **wazuh-clusterd** which synchronizes the managers in the cluster and outputs a logfile to ``logs/cluster.log``, and

-- **wazuh-clusterd-internal** monitors the files to synchronize and manages the cluster database.
+- **wazuh-clusterd-internal** which monitors the files to synchronize and manages the cluster database.
 The logs of this daemon can be found in the ``logs/ossec.log`` file.

 Both of these daemons must be running in all the managers of the cluster.
 The **wazuh-clusterd** will automatically start the **wazuh-clusterd-internal** daemon.